 VIVO uses triphasic burst stimulation, which has shown increased efficacy with respect to, e.g., single pulse biphasic stimulation (11).
 In a patient-centered design VIVO offers optimal usability, easy to apply and comfortable to wear.

-For more detailed data on the application of VIVO, please refer to the quoted literature or contact us directly.
+For more detailed data on the application of VIVO, please refer to our brochure below or contact us directly.

 VIVO is intended for the exclusive use by trained medical personnel.
 Prior to application, the instructions for use must be studied carefully.